-Concrete producers can take several routes to preserve capital and reduce large fixed costs in the face of a slowing or shrinking economy including things like scaling back on sales and marketing or adopting new material technologies and mix designs to lower production costs.
+Concrete producers can take several routes to preserve capital and reduce large fixed costs in the face of a slowing or shrinking economy, including things like adopting new material technologies and mix designs to lower production costs.

 While each business will assess its own unique scenario around headcount and other overheads, lowering production costs while retaining quality is something that all businesses seek to do, regardless of the state of the economy.